JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “You are to understand that, Mr. Ablewhite, if you please.”

-“I am also to take it as a matter of fact that the proposal to withdraw from the engagement came, in the first instance, from YOU?”
+“I am also to take it as a matter of fact that the proposal to withdraw from the engagement came, in the first instance, from _You_?”

 “It came, in the first instance, from me.
 And it met, as I have told you, with your son’s consent and approval.”